chartpath/reyearn/README.md

 ### Data Workflows

-Reyearn uses [Prefect](https://docs.prefect.io/core/getting_started/why-prefect.html) for parallel and distributed execution of workflows (DAGs).
+[Prefect](https://docs.prefect.io/core/getting_started/why-prefect.html) is used for parallel and distributed execution of workflows (DAGs).
 It uses [Dask](https://docs.dask.org/en/latest/why.html) for running serialized distributed tasks that integrate well with the Python data science ecosystem.

 ### API Tooling